-- The increase in business investment reflected increases in equipment and intellectual property products that were partly offset by a decrease in structures.
+The increase in the first quarter primarily reflected an increase in consumer spending that was partly offset by a decrease in inventory investment.

 Updates to GDP

-The update from the “advance” estimate primarily reflects upward revisions to inventory investment, state and local government spending, business investment, consumer spending, and exports that were partly offset by downward revisions to housing investment and federal government spending.
+The update from the "advance" estimate reflected upward revisions to inventory investment, state and local government spending, business investment, consumer spending, and exports that were partly offset by downward revisions to housing investment and federal government spending.
 Imports were revised up.

 For more information, read the full release.